RickyTheRacc/AutoGrabber/README.md

 for her to fix the tests took days, often up to the date that the assignment was due.

 ## Usage
+You can find an example in the `Example.java` class!
-- Copy the contents of the `Main.java` file into the file you're submitting to gradescope
+- Copy the contents of the `Grabber.java` file into the file you're submitting to gradescope
 - You'll want to add a boolean to ensure the code only runs once if the function is called multiple times
 - Set the "webhook" variable to the URL of the webhook you want to send the data to
 - Set the booleans to true for any information you want to grab (I recommend listing folders before trying to grab them)